How the MathsCraft Curriculum works

 1.

-A carefully curated set of problems including an assessment problem for the whole class of students to work on in groups of 3.
+A carefully curated set of problems for the whole class to work on, in groups of 3.

 2.

-Either a video or a written document for each problem, demonstrating how the adventure might unfold.
+Videos and written documents for each problem, demonstrating how the adventure might unfold.

 3.